matterstech/magnifier/README.md

 ## Magnifier

 Magnifier is a database analyzer able to perform convention validations.
 Its goal is to allow the developers to check the consistency of their database over a set of configurable rules.

+## Supported DBMS

+* PostgreSql

 ## Build

 To build and run Magnifier you need:

+* Recommended: Java JDK 1.6+
 * [Maven](https://github.com/apache/maven).
 * The JDBC Driver for your DBMS.